 I was really surprised at how well this turned out.
 I kind of flew by the seat of my pants creating it and crossed my fingers.
 The final product ended up being very refreshing, just the right amount of boozy-ness, and quite complex.
 I say complex because you could taste the different flavors, instead of them being jumbled into one concoction.
 First, you get the tart from the homemade lemonade.
 You could use store-bought lemonade (which would be easier, and may make a sweeter drink), but I liked the tart punch of real lemon juice.
 Next is the sweet blackberry.
 I created a blackberry simple syrup as my sweetener and it was fantastic.
 I wanted to amp up the blackberry from the cider and this was certainly the way to do it.
 Last is the aftertaste of cider and tea.
 You get a hint of the cider and mellowness of the black tea and it becomes quite an addicting beverage.

 The final drink is pretty tart, which is how I tend to lean when it comes to anything involving lemon.
 If you prefer a sweeter drink, try using store-bought lemonade that is already sweetened or a better option is to increase the amount of blackberry simple syrup.
 I’d start by doubling it and adding the extra gradually until you reach your desired level of sweet.

-Check out what Alexandra made for her tasty beverage and stay tuned to find out what we did when it comes to cooking with Crispin!
+Stay tuned to find out what we did when it comes to cooking with Crispin!